UDL Course Design

 Materials

-These are the content formats and tools learners use to access information or complete tasks.
+These are the content, formats, and tools learners use to access information or complete tasks.
 Examples:

 - Textbooks, readings (PDFs, online, print)